 The recent rally in the stock market has been due in part to organizations like the OECD and others that are calling for more monetary stimulus.
 Let’s remember, we have yet to feel the full impact of the oil price drop, but the evidence is mounting:

-- Comments from the CEO of Devon Energy (Unfortunately, we could not get stock quote DVN this time.) imply most US shale producers need $55-$60 oil to work
+- Comments from the CEO of Devon Energy ([stock_quote symbol=”DVN”]) imply most US shale producers need $55-$60 oil to work

 - We’re beginning to hear about more oil related layoffs as Halliburton cut another 5,000 jobs following up on cuts of 4,000 jobs in the December quarter.

-- Wells Fargo (Unfortunately, we could not get stock quote WFC this time.) has set aside $1.2 billion for potential oil and gas sector loan losses as different forecasts suggest up to 35% of public oil companies could face bankruptcy.
+- Wells Fargo ([stock_quote symbol=”WFC”]) has set aside $1.2 billion for potential oil and gas sector loan losses as different forecasts suggest up to 35% of public oil companies could face bankruptcy.

 - A report from Deloitte found 175 such companies are facing “a combination of high leverage and low debt service coverage ratios.”
 Odds are more financial institutions that just Wells Fargo will be hit should Deloitte be correct.